 In addition, we could identify all followers of Christ with the eagle symbol.
 They share the moral strength of the eagle.
 The book of Isaiah said: “Those who hope in the Lord will renew their strength, they will soar on wings like eagles, they will run and not grow weary, they will walk and not be faint.”
 (Isaiah 40:31 – NIV).
 In Baptism, immersed in water, they draw out faith, courage and contemplation.
 Many say that the eagle experienced such great hunger, that it always left half of its prey to other birds.
 It is the example of the generosity or charity that motivates the true disciple of Christ.
 (Pierre Bougie, PSS)

 The eagle is dressed in the colors of the Philippines flag, host country of the gathering.
-In its beak it carries five flames, recalling the 500 years of the Congregation of the Mission, around which the Assembly plans to center the reflections for the Gathering.
+In its beak it carries five flames symbolizing just initiated 5th century of the birth of the Vincentian Charism, around which the Assembly plans to center the reflections for the Gathering.

 Accompanying the symbol is the name of the host city with the initials of the Congregation of the Mission.
 The letter M is surmounted by a cross, recalling the symbol on the back of the Miraculous Medal.
 These three elements are all in red, symbolizing charity.